 (a) Introduction - The presenter of Weather Essentials for Pilots will be introduced.
 A brief overview will provide attendees with any logistical matters or concerns for the weekend.
 The workshop goals and agenda will also be outlined.
 During this time the audience will be surveyed as a group to get a sense of the experience level of all pilots attending the workshop.
 Any general questions or concerns will be taken from the audience.

-(d) Internet Wx Brief Roadmap - For the remainder of Saturday, each weather report and forecast in the Roadmap will be explained in detail.
+(c) Internet Wx Brief Roadmap - For the remainder of Saturday, many weather reports and forecasts in the Roadmap will be explained in detail.
 Learning how to read each one of these is critical to piece together the story behind the weather that may affect your proposed flight.
 Not every weather product within the Roadmap will be useful or important on every flight.
 However, each one provides unique information that can highlight the location and timing of adverse weather.
 Often it's all about timing.
 So understanding the date-time stamps on these forecasts can be just as critical.

 Saturday session ends on or before 5 p.m..